strontic/strontic.github.io/xcyclopedia/library/verclsid.exe-00E31F606C082A42247D3BDE2CA8A171.md

 ## Possible Misuse

 *The following table contains possible examples of `verclsid.exe` being misused.
-While `verclsid.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `verclsid.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --